Navigating WHMIS 2015: A Guide for Canadian Food Businesses

 Your business could also face other legal liabilities if accidents or injuries occur as a result of WHMIS legislation breaches.
 For example, a lawsuit may be brought against a restaurant if a customer suffers an illness as a result of chemical contamination.

-What Causes WHMIS Violations?
+What causes WHMIS violations?

 There are several things that can lead to a breach of WHMIS legislation, but here are some of the most common causes:

-1. Poor Communication of Hazards
+1. Poor communication of hazards

 Employees need access to training and Safety Data Sheets (SDSs) in order to set up clear guidelines for managing dangerous materials.

-2. Inadequate Labelling
+2. Inadequate labelling

 Hazardous materials should be clearly labelled with the relevant WHMIS symbols and information.

-3. Failure to Maintain Accurate Records
+3. Failure to maintain accurate records

 It’s crucial to maintain thorough records of WHMIS training, SDSs and any incidents or accidents involving hazardous materials.
 Food businesses are responsible for maintaining accurate records that verify the identity and quantity of hazardous products present in the workplace.

-4. Inadequate Training
+4. Inadequate knowledge

 Without the required knowledge or skills, employees are more likely to handle hazardous materials incorrectly.

-Taking a Proactive Approach to WHMIS Compliance
+Taking a proactive approach to WHMIS compliance

 To avoid WHMIS violations and their legal consequences, businesses are encouraged to foster a culture of safety in the workplace.
 Here are five ways this can be done:

-1. Lead by Example
+1. Lead by example

 As a business owner or manager, you can set the tone by establishing clear safety standards through your own actions.

-2. Encourage Employees to Get Involved
+2. Encourage employees to get Involved

 Get the whole team involved in food safety and encourage them to communicate any concerns they may have regarding hazards in the workplace.